dudugan/syntree/README.md

 (in collaboration with Sten Vikner & Ken Ramshøj Christensen).
 Latest previous revision of the page: 2024-03-27 by Rowan Ackerman.

-Currently being adapted (downsized and backended) by me (David Garsten) for use in [my linguistics notes markup language](https://github.com/dudugan/class-notes).
+Downsized and backended by me (David Garsten) for use in [my linguistics notes markup language](https://github.com/dudugan/class-notes).

+The goal of my version is to create a backend syntax tree generator which will turn markup ('\t [S [NP This] [VP [V is] [^NP a wug]]] \t', for example) into an svg tree with customizable options.
+This generator should be able to generate multiple trees on the same page (something not available in the original).

+In modifying the generator, I changed the main function (go()) to output svgs directly rather than sending the svg to the DOM with side-effects.

 --------